According to the American Academy of Pediatric Dentistry, baby tooth decay is the single most common chronic childhood disease.

 Baby’s teeth are important to your child’s overall oral health and bone development.
 Teeth help shape the face and assist in eating, chewing, and speaking.

-Parents, you play an essential role in providing your child’s dental care, and with good home care, and regular visits to your pediatric dentist, baby bottle tooth decay is preventable.
+Parents, you play an essential role in providing your child’s dental care, and with good home care, and regular visits to your pediatric dentist, baby bottle tooth decay (bottle rot teeth) is preventable.
 Let’s take a closer look.

-While there are many factors that can cause cavities, the most common reason a baby experiences tooth decay is prolonged exposure to sugary liquids, formula, or breast milk.
+While there are many factors that can cause baby tooth decay, the most common reason a baby experiences tooth decay is prolonged exposure to sugary liquids, formula, or breast milk.